Milky Way Halo Group (MWH)

 We are part of the Low Density Universe community at STScI.
 We welcome new collaborators at all career stages.
 We're interested in questions such as:

-• What are the physical and chemical properties of the gaseous Galactic halo?
+- What are the physical and chemical properties of the Galactic halo?

-• How do the giant Fermi Bubbles at the Galactic Center probe nuclear feedback?
+- How did the Fermi Bubbles at the Galactic Center form?

 We address these questions using a wide range of observational programs using the Hubble Space Telescope and ground based telescopes.